Jack L. Warner: Death and legacy

 By the end of 1973, those closest to Warner became aware of signs that he was becoming disoriented.
 Shortly after losing his way in the building that housed his office, Warner retired.
 In 1974, Warner suffered a stroke that left him blind and enfeebled.
 During the next several years, he gradually lost the ability to speak and became unresponsive to friends and relatives.
 Finally, on August 13, 1978, Warner was admitted to Cedars-Sinai Hospital, where he died of a heart inflammation (edema) on September 9.
 He was 86 years old.
 A funeral service was held at the Wilshire Boulevard Temple, the synagogue to which many members of the Warner family belonged.
 He was interred at Home of Peace Cemetery in East Los Angeles, California.

 Warner left behind an estate estimated at $15 million.
 Much of the Warner estate, including property and memorabilia, was bequeathed to his widow, Ann.
 However, Warner also left $200,000 to his estranged son, Jack Jr., perhaps in an effort to discourage him from contesting the will.
 In the days following his death, newspaper obituaries recounted the familiar story of "the four brothers who left the family butcher shop for nickelodeons" and went on to revolutionize American cinema.
 A front-page story in Warner's adopted hometown of Youngstown featured accounts of the family's pre-Hollywood struggles in Ohio, describing how Warner drove a wagon for his father's business when he was only seven years old.
 The late movie mogul was widely eulogized for his role in "shaping Hollywood's 'Golden Age'".

 Several months after Warner's death, a more personal tribute was organized by the Friends of the Libraries at the University of Southern California.
 The event, called "The Colonel: An Affectionate Remembrance of Jack L. Warner", drew Hollywood notables such as entertainers Olivia de Havilland and Debbie Reynolds, and cartoon voice actor Mel Blanc.
 Blanc closed the event with a rendition of Porky Pig's famous farewell, "A-bee-a-bee-a-bee–that's all, folks."
 In recognition of his contributions to the motion picture industry, Warner was accorded a star on the Hollywood Walk of Fame, located at 6541 Hollywood Boulevard.
 He is also represented on Canada's Walk of Fame (where he was inducted in 2004) in Toronto, which honours outstanding Canadians from all fields.

-Warner is portrayed by Richard Dysart in Bogie (1980), Michael Lerner in This Year's Blonde (1980), Jason Wingreen in Malice in Wonderland (1985), Mike Connors in James Dean: Race with Destiny (1997), Tim Woodward in RKO 281 (1999), Len Kaserman in The Three Stooges (2000), Richard M. Davidson in Life with Judy Garland: Me and My Shadows (2001), Mark Rydell in James Dean (2001), Danny Wells in Gleason (2002), Barry Langrishe in The Mystery of Natalie Wood (2004), Ben Kingsley in Life (2015) and Stanley Tucci in Feud (2017).
+Warner is portrayed by Richard Dysart in Bogie (1980), Michael Lerner in This Year's Blonde (1980), Jason Wingreen in Malice in Wonderland (1985), Mike Connors in James Dean: Race with Destiny (1997), Tim Woodward in RKO 281 (1999), Len Kaserman in The Three Stooges (2000), Richard M. Davidson in Life with Judy Garland: Me and My Shadows (2001), Mark Rydell in James Dean (2001), Danny Wells in Gleason (2002), Barry Langrishe in The Mystery of Natalie Wood (2004), Ben Kingsley in Life (2015), Stanley Tucci in Feud (2017) and Kevin Dillon in Reagan (2024).